henix/slt2/README.md

 ## Standalone commands

-* runslt2.lua : render a template with a lua table value
+* runslt2: render a template with a lua table value
-* slt2pp.lua : preprocess a template (inline included files)
-* slt2dep.lua : output dependencies of a template file (the included files, like -MD option of gcc)

-To install, create a symbolic link to them in your path.

 ## Compatibility